Icon-Newsletter-smaller

 There are three widely recognized types of franchises:

-• Product Franchising: This type of franchise business is akin to a supplier-dealer agreement.
-You get to use the franchisor’s trademarks and sell their products for a fee.
+• Product franchising: This franchise business is akin to a supplier-dealer agreement.
+You use the franchisor’s trademarks and sell their products for a fee.

-• Manufacturing Franchising: If you opt for this type of franchise business, the franchisor will grant you the right to manufacture their products as long as you adhere to the manufacturing guidelines and operating procedures they’ll provide.
+• Manufacturing franchising: If you opt for this franchise business, the franchisor will grant you the right to manufacture their products as long as you adhere to the manufacturing guidelines and operating procedures they provide.

-• Business Format Franchising: In addition to distributing products, you’ll also be able to access the franchisor’s business methodology.
-This type of franchise comes with many inclusions like personnel training, quality assurance and control, and marketing methods—in other words, a complete primer for managing the business.
+• Business format franchising: Aside from distributing products, you can access the franchisor’s business methodology.
+This type of franchise comes with many inclusions like personnel training, quality assurance and control, and marketing methods.
+In other words, it’s a complete primer for managing the business.

 How Much Does It Cost to Start a Franchise Business?

-There’s no magic number that nails down the cost of franchising.
-It depends on many factors, primarily the specific brand that you’re looking at.
-But all things considered, franchising is often relatively cheaper than launching a new full-scale business.
+No magic number nails down the cost of franchising.
+It depends on many factors, primarily the specific brand you’re looking at.
+But all things considered, franchising is often cheaper than launching a new full-scale business.

-Still, depending on your franchise of choice, we’re talking about a total capital investment of a few thousand pesos to over a million.
+Still, depending on your franchise of choice, we’re talking about a total capital investment of thousands of pesos to over a million.
 To an average Filipino, that’s nothing to scoff at.
-In fact, it’s only natural if you need additional money sources to kickstart your business.
-Visit Moneymax to compare different personal loan options so you can choose which one suits you best.

 Contact various companies that offer a franchise in your preferred industry.
-This will let you know more about the requirements, costs, and other important details about running a particular franchise business.
+Inquire about the requirements for a franchise business in the Philippines, as well as costs and other essential details about running a franchise business.
 Some ways to contact franchise providers:

-• Local Associations: Get a list of franchisors from local groups like the Philippine Franchise Association (PFA) and Association of Filipino Franchisers, Inc. (AFFI), which have member directories that you can look up.
+• Local associations: Get a list of franchisors from local groups like the Philippine Franchise Association (PFA) and Association of Filipino Franchisers, Inc. (AFFI), which have member directories you can look up.

-• Franchise Expo: Attend exhibitions where companies offer franchising opportunities and hold seminars on various business topics.
+• Franchise expos: Attend exhibitions where companies offer franchising opportunities and hold seminars on various business topics.

-how to start a franchise business - prepare franchise requirements
+how to start a franchise business - requirements

-After touching base with potential franchisors, you’ll be asked to submit the following requirements for franchising a business in the Philippines:
+After touching base with potential franchisors, you’ll need to submit the requirements for franchising a business in the Philippines:

 • Letter of Intent (LOI): This letter formally states your reasons for applying for a franchise business, including your contact information and the address of your proposed site.
 Some franchisors provide a template for LOI on their website.

-• Map of Your Proposed Site: It can be a simple sketch or a Google Maps screenshot plus photos of your desired business location.
+• Map of the proposed site: It can be a simple sketch or a Google Maps screenshot and photos of your desired business location.

 • Valid IDs: Most franchisors ask applicants to submit a photocopy of at least two government-issued IDs.

 Some companies ask for additional franchising requirements in the Philippines.
-Have these documents ready just in case:
+Prepare these documents just in case:

 • Proof of billing under your name